 ACT procedures for the prevention, preparedness, response and recovery from a threat or an actual terrorist incident are detailed in a series of multi-agency plans.
 These plans are constantly reviewed and tested through extensive exercise and policy review mechanisms.

 The ANZCTC comprises representatives at the-Senior Executive level from jurisdictional First Minister’s departments and Police Services, together with those from relevant Commonwealth agencies.
-The ACT is represented on the ANZCTC by the-Directorate's Deputy-Director General-(Community Safety), and by the Chief Police Officer (AFP ACT Policing).
+The ACT is represented on the ANZCTC by the Executive Group Manager Security and Emergency Management Division (SEMD) and the ACT Chief Police Officer.

 Protecting Australia's critical infrastructure requires a national and coordinated approach.
 The Australian Government defines 'critical infrastructure' as: